-23. The three companies are DSM, Ecolab and Linde.
-Further details on the scores are available at https://chemscore.chemsec.org/reports/ definitions, has marginally increased this year, although it is substantially below the levels we believe are exposed to these areas.
-According to our own more detailed assessment, we believe that 100% of the strategy is invested in companies that deliver positive social or environmental impact.
-The strategy's exposure to companies creating social or environmental harm has been entirely stable over the four years when we have done the analysis, at 0% in each category.
+With a five-to-seven-year holding period, the overall shape of the strategy does not typically change dramatically year-onyear.
+This remains the case this year (see Figures 13 and 14).
+The proportion of the strategy invested in companies creating environmental and social good, according to Impact Cubed's definitions, has marginally increased this year, although it is substantially below the levels we believe are exposed to these areas.
+According to our own more detailed assessment, we believe that 100% of the strategy is invested in companies that deliver positive social or environmental impact.27 The strategy's exposure to companies creating social or environmental harm has been entirely stable over the four years when we have done the analysis, at 0% in each category.